| | |

 In my case, the frame is a little over 33″ x 9″.
 Each school is different so be sure to measure.

-If there isn’t a metal frame around the window, this is not the window covering you need (here is an alternative).
+If there isn’t a metal frame around the window, this is not the window covering you need instead, try one of these classroom door window shades without magnets.

-Your cuts will be more accurate if you iron first.
+Your cuts will be more accurate if you iron your material first.

-5. Use cutting mat, acrylic ruler, and rotary cutter to cut your material.
+Step 5.
+Use a cutting mat, acrylic ruler, and rotary cutter to cut your material.

 I cut the material 1 inch bigger than the actual frame for seam allowance.
 Remember, our frames were a little bigger than 33″ x 9″ so a little extra was good!